-John Dinan, a political science professor at Wake Forest University, said the report shows the partisan divides remains between Democrats and Republicans on the impeachment issue.
+John Dinan, a political science professor at Wake Forest University, said that the report shows that the partisan divides remains between Democrats and Republicans on the impeachment issue.

 “At each stage of the impeachment proceedings, a key question will be what effect do various developments have on House Democratic and Republican members and whether there is any movement on the part of any members of either party to change their existing positions,” Dinan said in an email.

 When the House voted on the impeachment inquiry, no Republicans supported it and two Democrats opposed it, Dinan said.

 “And since that initial vote was taken, there has not been any signs of any Republican House members signaling any more support for impeachment and no definitive statements on the party of any more Democrats opposing impeachment, although there have been a few additional Democratic House members in recent weeks who have sent mixed signals and possible opposition to impeachment,” Dinan said.